JokaZhao/insomnia-plugin-randombankcard/README.md

 # insomnia-plugin-randombankcard
-insomnia create a random bank  card no
+Generate a random bank card no for Insomnia REST Client.